einzige/pose/readme.markdown

     * _pose_assignments_: lists which word occurs in which document.

-# Make your ActiveRecord models searchable.
+# Make your ActiveRecord models searchable

     class MyClass < ActiveRecord::Base